 For example, if you have published an article about 'Top 5 ES20 features', you can write new articles by explaining them in more detail with examples and comparisons.

-💡 If you have written a step-by-step tutorial or a series before, there are higher chances to get new content ideas from those.
+💡 If you have written a step-by-step tutorial or a series before, there are higher chances to get new content ideas.

 - Follow hashtags, people of your interest on Twitter to get many ideas.
-If you do not have an account with Twitter, I would strongly encourage you to have one and use it.
+If you do not have an account with Twitter, I would strongly encourage you to use it.

 - Reddit is another platform to watch out for.
 Follow the community of interest to share ideas, answer questions, and get inspired.

 - Be part of a technology community like Hashnode, dev.to, Hackernoon etc. You may get plenty of ideas from the discussion threads.

 💡 Getting inspired by a topic is perfectly fine as long as we deliver the content in our way with our unique flavor.